kd2org/opodsync/README.md

 Just copy the files from the `server` directory into a new directory of your webserver.

-If you are not using Apache, make sure to replicate the rules from the `.htaccess` file to your own server.
+If you are not using Apache, make sure to adapt the rules from the `.htaccess` file to your own server.

 ### First account